 After preculture, PEPC transgenic rice seedlings were transferred to hydroponic solution including complete nutrients treated with 0, 5, 10, and 30 ppm Al using $Al_2(SO_4)3$.
-The A1 and P concentrations in the solution medium had been adjusted by adding an adequate amount of A1 and P until the Al-P equilibrium state was reached at pH 4.0 ± 0.1.
+The A1 and P concentrations in the solution medium had been adjusted by adding an adequate amount of Al and P until the Al-P equilibrium state was reached at pH 4.0 ± 0.1.
 Relative growth of the control rice plant decreased with an increase in A1 application; however, that of the transgenic rice plant increased with an increase in A1 application (Table 3).
 It is generally recognized that Al exerts toxic effects on plant growth and root activity, although many reports indicated a beneficial effect of Al on plant growth (Haridasan 1988, Huang and Bachelard 1993, Konishi et al 1985, Mullette 1975).
-Organic acid (mainly oxalic acid) exudation from roots of the control plant remained regardless of A1 application; however, that of the transgenic plant increased with an increase in A1 application; however, that of the transgenic plant increased with an increase of A1 application; however, that of the transgenic plant increased with an increase of A1 application (Table 4), similar to the change in relative growth
+Organic acid (mainly oxalic acid) exudation from roots of the control plant remained regardless of A1 application; however, that of the transgenic plant increased with an increase in A1 application; however, that of the transgenic plant increased with an increase of A1 application; however, that of the transgenic plant increased with an increase of A1 application; however, that of the transgenic plant increased with an increase in A1 application; however, that of the transgenic plant increased with an increase in A1 application, however, that of the transgenic plant increased with an increase of A1 application (Table 4), similar to the change in relative growth